 The sports comedy Caddyshack is a cult classic appreciated by comedy nerds and golfing dads alike.
 Released in 1980, the crude, vulgarity-laced film launched Harold Ramis’s directorial career and pulled Bill Murray into the spotlight.

-Caddyshack behind the scenes also had plenty of dark drama and tragedy, though.
-As a first-time director, Ramis allowed (or overlooked) rampant cocaine use, which often had the studio execs tearing their hair out and led to a production that was as improvised as it was scripted.
+Caddyshack behind the scenes also had plenty of dark drama and tragedy though.
+As a first-time director, Ramis allowed (or overlooked) rampant coke use, which often had the studio execs tearing their hair out and led to a production that was as improvised as it was scripted.
 There was the requisite tension between Chevy Chase and everyone else with whom he was working.
-And the crew notoriously even set off a huge explosion on a real-life golf course without getting the owners' permission... all while diverting them with food and booze.
+And the crew notoriously even set off a huge explosion on a real-life golf course without getting the owners' permission... all while distracting them with food and booze.

-The Caddyshack cast had a killer time shooting this movie and thanks to a room full of drugs (it was the '80s, after all), they left the rest of us with some wild stories, and a solid film to boot.
+The Caddyshack cast had a great time shooting this movie, and thanks to the rampant blow use of the '80s and their comedic talent, they left the rest of us with some wild stories and a solid film to boot.

 Caddyshack wouldn’t be Caddyshack if the pristine golf course at a ritzy country club didn’t explode.
-The film crew had trouble convincing the owners to let them detonate the fairway so they threw the owners a party to create a diversion while they blew up their golf course.
-Detonate golf courses and ask questions later?
+The film crew had trouble convincing the owners to let them detonate the fairway, so they took the owners to dinner to create a diversion while they blew up their golf course.

-Clearly the Caddyshack bunch were free spirits but, thanks to their impulsiveness, they created one of the most memorable movies of all time.
+Clearly, the Caddyshack crew included free spirits, and due to their impulsiveness, they created one of the most popular movies of all time.

-In a perfect world, Bill Murray and Chevy Chase would have been the best of friends but instead they did not get along at the time of Caddyshack filming — their feuding became almost legendary.
-Bill Murray replaced Chevy Chase on Saturday Night Live which made them professional enemies.
-Things were so tense on set that cast and crew were so worried that violence would erupt but somehow cooler heads prevailed.
+In a perfect world, Bill Murray and Chevy Chase would have been the best of friends, but instead, they didn't get along when Caddyshack filming began - their feuding became almost legendary.